ellenhvn/hhz-artificial-intelligence-vl-s23/Exercise Material/Titanic/Local Deployment/README.md

 ```

 - Flask is now running locally and uses the trained model from step 1
-- Currently there is no front-end, so you can submit predictions in 2 ways locally
+- Currently there is no front-end, so you can submit predictions in 2 ways locally (we currently need to specify each column due to the way the column logic is implemented, feel free to change this if you wish)

 ```
 http://0.0.0.0:8080/predict?Age=30&Sex_female=0&Sex_male=1&Sex_nan=0&Embarked_C=0&Embarked_S=0&Embarked_Q=1&Embarked_nan=0